-- (1) Gross yield represents interest income as a percentage of average interest-earning assets. - (2) Net interest margin represents net interest income as a percentage of average interest-earning assets. - (3) Spread represents the difference between gross yield (interest income as a percentage of average interest earning assets) less interest expenses divided by interest-bearing liabilities.
+(1) Gross yield represents interest income as a percentage of average interest-earning assets.

+(2) Net interest margin represents net interest income as a percentage of average interest-earning assets.

+(3) Spread represents the difference between gross yield (interest income as a percentage of average interest earning assets) less interest expenses divided by interest-bearing liabilities.

-Securities by maturity
+Securities by Maturity

-The following table sets forth the book value of the Bank's debt securities by maturity at 31st December, 2001 and the weighted average yield for each maturity category:
+The following table sets forth the book value of the Bank's debt securities by maturity as of 30th June, 2003 and the weighted average yield for each maturity category: